nhscc/problem-statements/2019/bdpa-elections-part-1.md

 voted in said election, their choice in the election will be most prominently marked.

+> Warning: When displaying the results of an election, **you must protect the identities of your voters**!
+Do not reveal who voted for which options in the UI, just show aggregate results.

-At the very least, Administrators should be able to delete elections created by your app and/or edit their titles or descriptions.
-When using the API to update your elections based on the actions of administrators, you must decide what edge cases like changing an election's _available options_, _opening time_, and _closing time_ means after an election has already opened, already closed, or has already accepted votes. **You are free to deal with these edge cases in _any way_ you see fit for your app**.
+Administrators must be able to delete open/upcoming elections created by your app.
+They must be able to edit their titles or descriptions.
+When using the API to update your elections based on the actions of administrators, you must decide what edge cases like changing an election's _available options_, _opening time_, and _closing time_ means after an election has already opened, already closed, or has already accepted votes. **You are free to deal with these and any other edge cases in _any way you see fit_**.

+Additionally, deleted elections should only be visible to administrators.
+To other user types in the system, deleted elections should be treated as if they don't exist at all.

 ## Requirement 4